Women LEAD Committee

 - In honor of William Shakespeare’s 450th birthday, a celebration featuring madrigals performed by a women’s ensemble and commentary by a Shakespearean scholar.

 - Reception, student performances, and a tour of the Curtis Institute of Music in Philadelphia.

 Schnader Women Receive Diversity Awards and Accolades

-• Three of our attorneys, Megan E. Harmon, Theresa E. Loscalzo, and Jo Bennett, have been honored as among the National Diversity Council’s Most Powerful and Influential Women of Pennsylvania.
+- Megan E. Harmon and Theresa E. Loscalzo have been honored as among the National Diversity Council’s Most Powerful and Influential Women of Pennsylvania.